awslabs/dgl-ke/docs/source/train.rst

 Training on Multi-GPU
 ^^^^^^^^^^^^^^^^^^^^^^^

-DGL-KE also supports multi-GPU training, which can increase performance by distributing training across multiple GPU devices.
+DGL-KE also supports multi-GPU training to accelerate training.
 The following figure depicts 4 GPUs on a single machine and connected to the CPU through a PCIe switch.
 Multi-GPU training automatically keeps node and relation embeddings on CPUs and dispatch batches to different GPUs.

 .. image:: ../images/multi-gpu.svg
     :width: 200